-So at the end of the day we see that within any 6-stage Casson tower we can find a 7stage tower and then we can keep going and eventually prove the reimbedding theorem 7.8.
+Therefore we see that within any 6-stage Casson tower we can find a 7-stage tower and then we can keep going, applying this to the top 6 stages of the 7 stage tower, and so on.
+Eventually we prove the reimbedding theorem 7.8, that there is an 13 stage Casson tower inside a 6 stage tower.